-Alright so I decided to try out YouTube shorts.
-They are simply 1 minute or less videos you post to YouTube.
-Simply record your video in portrait mode and upload it.
-Then wait for the shorts algorithm to pick it up.
+Alright, so I decided to try out YouTube shorts.
+They are simple, 1 minute or less videos you post to YouTube.
+Record your video in portrait mode and upload it.

 I went ahead and created "Edge of David shorts."
 A dedicated channel to my iPhone videos.
 Basically, whenever I would be inclined to post a story to Instagram or Facebook, I can now post that same video as a "short" to YouTube.

 I got this channel up and over 2000 views a day in days, not weeks or months -DAYS.
-Anyways, then end result was that I got a lot of views and subscribers and that's it.
+Anyway, the end result was that I got a lot of views and subscribers and that's it.
 No money and no engagement on my main channel.
 Just a fun little distraction.

 Should you post shorts?

 If you have an established channel, go for it.
 There is no way to know if your audience will like it until you try.
-Personally I think it's a fun way to create videos that could potentially drive growth of your YouTube channel.
+Personally, I think it's a fun way to create videos that could potentially drive the growth of your YouTube channel.

 Short videos are clearly proven way to drive millions of views to your channel: